 There are two types of trauma — physical and mental.
 Physical trauma includes the body’s response to serious injury and threat.
 Mental trauma includes frightening thoughts and painful feelings.
 They are the mind’s response to serious injury.
 Mental trauma can produce strong feelings.
-It can also produce extreme behavior; such as intense fear or helplessness, withdrawal or detachment, lack of concentration, irritability, sleep disturbance, aggression, hyper vigilance (intensely watching for more distressing events), or flashbacks.
+It can also produce extreme behavior; such as intense fear or helplessness, withdrawal or detachment, lack of concentration, irritability, sleep disturbance, aggression, hyper vigilance (intensely watching for more distressing events), or flashbacks (sense that event is reoccurring).

 Causes of emotional or psychological trauma